CIS-5660-Fall-2024/hw02-jellyfish/README.md

 * Render (Mantra)
   * Set up some transparent emissive materials.
 Added Worley Noise pattern with color shift on top of the bell.
 * Custom Rock Background
-  * Took a grid, applied voronoi fracture, then extruded.
+  * Took a grid, scattered points on the grid, applied voronoi fracture, then extruded.
 The extent of the extrusion is controlled by a attribute wrangle node: it scales with the coordinate value in the z-axis.
 Texture are from [here](https://polyhaven.com/a/rock_face_03).
     ![rocks](preview_c.png)